StutterGPT: Evaluating AI Speech Models with Stuttering

 Evaluating the results

 The findings were remarkable.
-Each model achieved greater than 90% accuracy rates when averaged across all samples.
+Each model achieved greater than 94% accuracy rates averaged across all stuttering samples.

 Presumably trained on fluent speech, these models had little difficulty transcribing stuttering at comparable levels to their published WAR benchmarks for all speech.

-These results are particularly impressive considering that stuttering occurred in nearly one in four words in the test samples (~75% fluency rate).
+These results are particularly impressive considering that stuttering occurred in nearly one in four words in the test samples (~75% fluency).

 Each AI model demonstrated unique strengths and weaknesses:

-- AssemblyAI excelled at deciphering repetitions (“my my my” → “my”), removing filler words (“uh my um my like”) common in stuttered speech, and determining appropriate punctuation.
+- AssemblyAI excelled at translating repetitions (“my my my” → “my”), removing filler words (“uh my um my like”) common in stuttered speech, and determining appropriate punctuation.

-- OpenAI’s Whisper model was adept at removing filler words but struggled with sentence-end punctuation.
+- OpenAI’s Whisper model was adept at removing filler words, but struggled with sentence-end punctuation, causing run-on sentences.

 - Deepgram showed higher sensitivity to repetitions (“my my my” →